 The tribes Ya'juj and Ma'juj will form 99.9 percent of world's population at that time.
 Ya'juj and Ma'juj will cause destruction and bloodshed wherever they go.
 Prophet Isa (Jesus - Peace be upon him) will take the Muslims to Mount Tur for their protection as nobody will be able to kill the Ya'juj Ma'juj.
 Muslims will make Dua (supplication) and Allah answering their prayer will send insects upon the necks of Ya'juj Ma'juj and in the morning they will be found dead like one dead man.
 Allah will send birds with necks like the necks of Bactrian camels which will carry the stinking corpses and throw them where Allah wishes.
 Thereafter, Allah will send rain and the earth will be cleaned

-Also referred as: Gog and Magog
+Also referred to as: Gog and Magog

-See: Signs
+See: Madrasah

-Makrooh See: Makruh
+See: Makruh

-Makroohe See: Makruh
+See: Makruh

 Makruh